Speaker Verification with Speech-Aware LLMs: Evaluation and Augmentation: Results

 In contrast to off-the-shelf speech-aware LLMs, Table~\ref{tab:results_log} shows that injecting frozen ECAPA speaker embeddings and training only a lightweight connector together with LoRA adapters yields a large improvement in verification performance.
 SA-TinyLLaMA achieves EERs close to the ECAPA-TDNN cosine baseline, indicating that a general-purpose LLM can be endowed with strong ASV capability when provided with an explicit speaker representation and minimal task-specific adaptation, while preserving a natural-language interface.

 Ablation results further highlight the importance of adapting the LLM backbone.
-When the LLM is frozen and only the connector is learned, performance degrades substantially: SA-TinyLLaMA$^{F}$ reaches 5.48\% EER on Vox1-O. This confirms that the gains are not solely attributable to the quality of the injected speaker embeddings; parameter-efficient adaptation is necessary for the LLM to reliably interpret the speaker representation and produce stable verification decisions under the prompted output format.
+When the LLM is frozen, and only the connector is learned, performance degrades substantially: SA-TinyLLaMA$^{F}$ reaches 5.48\% EER on Vox1-O. This confirms that the gains are not solely attributable to the quality of the injected speaker embeddings; parameter-efficient adaptation is necessary for the LLM to reliably interpret the speaker representation and produce stable verification decisions under the prompted output format.
 Finally, we observe that the smaller TinyLLaMA-1.1B backbone outperforms larger backbones (LLaMA-3B and Ministral3-3B) in our current training setup, an effect that merits further investigation.
-The poor performances of Ministral3-3B is yet to be explained, but could be linked to the differences in the embedding space of the model, which may need a different losses for optimized training.
+The poor performance of Ministral3-3B remains unexplained despite efforts to optimize its training, but it may be attributed to differences in model size and fine-tuning procedures, which could require alternative loss functions for optimal performance.